Google Pay™

 Google Pay™ Test Data

-For testing Google Pay™ in the sandbox environment, follow the instructions above.
+For testing Google Pay™, please follow the instructions above.